lumeland/blog/posts/lume-3.md

 Having two JSX plugins for the same purpose is useless and adds unnecessary complexity (for example combined with MDX plugin).

-In addition to that, both libraries are frontend-first libraries, with features like hooks, events callbacks, hydration, etc, that are not supported at building time, and some people were confused about what they can do with them in Lume.
+Moreover, both libraries are frontend-first libraries, with features like hooks, event callbacks, hydration, etc, that are not supported at building time and some people were confused about what they can do or not in Lume.

 Lume 3 has only one JSX library, and it's not React or Preact.
 It's [SSX](https://github.com/oscarotero/ssx/), a TypeScript library created